 In the photo you can see Hamamatsu Castle.
 At that time Shizuoka Prefecture’s cherry blossoms were already in full bloom!
 Not so in Tokyo, Chiba or Yokohama!

 Hamamatsu’s Sand Dunes.
-Quite ridiculous compared to the ones in Tottori Prefecture – which I visited last year in spring! (blog posts of both will follow in the future..)
+Quite ridiculous compared to the ones in Tottori Prefecture – which I visited in spring 2011.

 For castle lovers like me the area between Hamamatsu and Shizuoka is absolutely awesome!